-- 1. Talk to your diabetes nurse or doctor about your diet and lifestyle.
-They can help you to alter/plan your medications, diet and activity to reduce the risk of hypoglycaemia. - 2.
-Don't change your diet or level of exercise suddenly without discussing this with your doctor or nurse and altering your treatment appropriately. - 3.
-Test your blood glucose level regularly, especially if you are taking insulin, so that you can identify when your blood glucose is low and see if there is any pattern to this.
-You can then discuss this with your doctor or nurse. - 4.
-Only drink alcohol in moderation.
+- Talk to your diabetes nurse or doctor about your diet and lifestyle.
+They can help you to alter and plan your medications, diet and activity to reduce the risk of hypoglycaemia. - Do not change your diet or level of exercise suddenly without discussing this with your doctor or nurse and altering your treatment appropriately. - Test your blood glucose level regularly (especially if you are taking insulin).
+This is so that you can identify when your blood glucose is low and see if there is any pattern to this.
+You can then discuss this with your doctor or nurse. - Only drink alcohol in moderation.
 Women should not drink more than 2 units of alcohol a day and men should not drink more than 3 units.
-Always eat before drinking alcohol and have a snack before sleeping.
-You should also have days where you don't drink any alcohol.
+If you are going to drink, always eat before drinking alcohol and have a snack before sleeping.
+You should also have days where you do not drink any alcohol.